Criley71/project4-utk-cs302/proj4/proj4/README.md

 USAGE: This assumes that your dijkstras and generate_map.py are in your src directory and your makefile being one hierchary outside the src directory.
 Essentially how the file structure was set up for the project

 To run the grdescripts it is just make test.
+DO THIS FIRST as it will make the dijkstra executable that is also used by the python script

 To generate a random map of N size and run it, it is make generate_map N=# , # = dimension